jaco12/cionnect/README.md

 _Note: This is not the original repository.
-The project was copied over to preserve the original application while specifying and epmhasizing personal contributions during the app's collaborative development._
+The project was copied over to preserve the original application while specifying and emphasizing personal contributions during the app's collaborative development._

 # CIOnnect